JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_3/Yasna_9.md

 [^968]: 233:4 Free.

-[^969]: 233:5 In the _Ri_g-veda âptyá seems only an epithet added to the name Tritá, [^965]; and the two serpents of the Avesta are suspicious.
+[^969]: 233:5 In the <i>Ri</i>g-veda âptyá seems only an epithet added to the name Tritá, [^965]; and the two serpents of the Avesta are suspicious.
 Two names seem to have become two persons, or has the Avesta the more correct representation?

 [^970]: 233:6 Have we the Semites here?
 They certainly penetrated as conquerors far into Media, and it seems uncritical to deny their leaving traces.
 The gloss may be very old.